 Chapter 30 has four eligibility categories.
 The benefits generally apply to Veterans who began active duty service for the first time after June 30, 1985, had their pay reduced $100 a month for 12 months, and received an honorable discharge.
-For further information on the four eligibility categories, visit this link on the GI Bill website.
+For further information, you can view an information pamphlet published by the VA here.

 To be eligible for education payments under MGIB, Veterans must possess an Honorable discharge.
-This would exclude those Veterans with a General Discharge Under Honorable Conditions or any other discharge other than Honorable.
+This would exclude those Veterans with a General Discharge Under Honorable Conditions or any other discharge.
 Also excluded are officers who obtained their commission after December 31, 1976 through a military academy (Annapolis, West Point, Air Force Academy, or Coast Guard Academy), or through an ROTC scholarship program (payments exceeding $3,400/yr).

 Individuals released from active duty with an Honorable character of service by reason of Convenience of the Government (COG) with 20 months of service on a two-year contract, or 30 months on a three-year contract, are eligible even if they did not complete their full contract period.
 They will receive one month of Chapter 30 benefits for each month of active duty.
 Chapter 30 benefits are paid on a monthly basis directly to the veteran.
 Rates can be found here.